-Global is a Japanese company which is well known for making high-quality knives.
+Global is a Japanese company that is well known for making high-quality knives.
 Their focus in the knife business lies mainly in the kitchen knives sector.
-Most of their knives receive a lot of praise from the customers and I really liked some their knives as well.
+Most of their knives receive a lot of praise from the customers and I really liked some of their knives as well.

 This knife is a member of the GF family which is designed especially for professional heavy-duty work.
 These knives are a bit heavier than the G variants, so keep that in mind when choosing a new knife.

 - Made from Cromova 18 stainless steel

 The Global GF-34 is a huge chef’s knife.
 Its blade is 11 inches long which is about 27 centimeters.
 Given how long the blade is, the knife is an excellent choice for occasions when you plan to cut large pieces of meat and fish or even fruits and vegetables such as pumpkins or watermelons.
 However, given the price, I would probably not buy such a knife solely for cutting pumpkins once in the year.
 You really have to appreciate working with long and heavy knives, because it can get tiring quite quickly.
 I can imagine this being an excellent choice for someone with larger hands.

 The knife is of one-piece construction, meaning the transition between the blade to handle is seamless.
 The GF-34 is made from the Cromova 18 stainless steel which has been designed exclusively for Global knives.
 The steel provides a good balance between the ability to provide very good edge retention and being easy enough to sharpen.
 Even though it is stainless steel, you should still take proper care of the knife to avoid staining and rusting.